MaxOhn/rosu-pp-js/README.md

 The constructor takes an object of type `Uint8Array | string` representing the content of a `.osu` file and throws an error if decoding the beatmap fails.

+⚠️WARNING⚠️

+Due to [some current JavaScript oddities](https://github.com/rustwasm/wasm-bindgen/issues/3917), Wasm is not always able to track down objects' lifetime meaning it is possible that memory of unused instances might not get cleared automatically.
+Hence, to not risk leaking memory, it is recommended to free `Beatmap` instances manually when they're no longer needed with the `free(): void` method.

 To convert a beatmap use the `convert(GameMode): void` method.

 `Beatmap` provides various getters: